antoniandre/vueper-slides/README.md

 # Vueper Slides

-A touch ready and responsive slideshow made with Vue JS and inspired by Slick Carousel.<br>
+A touch ready and responsive slideshow made with Vue JS and inspired by Slick Carousel.
-> **Please note that Vueper Slides is still in development.**

 ## Installation
 NPM - Coming Soon!